What is Box Plot?

 - What sort of examination does one need to clear to apply?

-- What are the minimum marks that one would need to score to secure admission to a University?
+- What are the minimum marks that one would need to score to secure admission in a University?

-- What are the acceptance criteria of the University?
+- What is the acceptance criteria of the University?

 - What is the ratio of students to faculty?